 Caiplie Caves are on the list of “Scotland’s Coastal Heritage at Risk“.
 So treat them respectfully!

 So, moment of truth.
 I was kind of hoping to make it to Anstruther, home of the St. Andrews Farmhouse Cheese Company.
 (I LOVE cheese!)
 But we didn’t want to spend the entire day hiking.
 Plus, being a Sunday, the chances of getting a tour of the cheese factory was probably pretty low.
 We walked far enough to see Anstruther in the distance before deciding to turn around and head back to Crail.

 Our walk took us about 2.5-3 hours in total.
 But we were going at a leisurely pace and stopped for lunch in between.
-The trail even passes through St. Andrews, a picture-perfect town with an incredible history.
+The Crail Trail even passes through St. Andrews, a picture-perfect town with an incredible history.
 So it’s worth spending a bit of time exploring it if you can.
 Even if there are a few obstacles along the way to climb over!

 Crail itself is a pretty little town, but on a Sunday there wasn’t a lot open to explore.
 Luckily, the Crail Trail never closes.
 So you can hike the trail and see what you can discover along the way on any day of the week!